Binbir Gece: Reception

 Binbir Gece was a hit in Chile, where its success resulted in many Chileans naming their babies Onur (boys) & Sheherazade (girls).
 It played in the United States, Colombia, Argentina and Brazil.
 It was a hit in Russia in the Turkish Drama Category.
 The show was picked up by Netflix in the United States, but curiously only the first 49 episodes as of August 2017.
 This has infuriated a number of Netflix viewers that watched the series not knowing it would end abruptly at episode 49, leaving many matters unanswered.
 A writing campaign is underway.

-The series became a primetime hit in Croatia, Bosnia and Herzegovina, Montenegro, Serbia and Macedonia as well as in Romania, Albania, Bulgaria and Greece.
+The series became a primetime hit in Croatia, Bosnia and Herzegovina, Montenegro, Serbia and Macedonia as well as in Romania, Albania, Bulgaria, Slovakia and Greece.
 It increased the popularity of Istanbul as a tourist destination among Serbs and led to a greater interest in learning Turkish.